-Contributing to modern slavery practices - PAC believes the risk of its contributing to modern slavery practices is low because a significant portion of PAC's supply chain expenditures relate to professional services.
-Due to its size, PAC also generally lacks the purchasing power to effect extraordinary price and terms for the goods and services it acquires.
+Contributing to modern slavery practices - PAC believes the risk of its contributing to modern slavery practices is low because a significant portion of PAC's supply chain expenditures relate to professional services obtained by PAC.
+Due to its size, PAC also generally lacks the purchasing power to effect extraordinary prices and terms for the goods and services it acquires.

 Linkage to modern slavery practices - it is possible that PAC might be linked to other firms engaged in modern slavery practices.
-For example, IT vendors may outsource to locations outside of Australia and the US where employment safeguards are not as robust.
+For example, vendors may outsource to locations outside of Australia and the US where employment safeguards are not as robust.
 Likewise, it is possible that vendors providing office cleaning and other location related services could use inappropriate employment practices.
 In such cases, PAC has little visibility into a vendor's outsourcing and employment practices other than through good faith reliance upon questionnaire responses, and little ability to affect a change in such behaviors once discovered except to replace the vendor when and where possible.

 Boutiques controlled by PAC prior to sale or liquidation - while holding an investment in the Boutiques, PAC may from time to time acquire 'control' (as that term is defined in 'AASB Standard 10: Consolidated Financial Statements') of the Boutique for a discrete period until such time as its interest can be liquidated or sold.
-Because PAC does not acquire Boutiques initially with a view to operating them and because in such circumstances PAC is in the process of exiting its investment, any modern slavery risks associated with a controlled Boutique held for sale or liquidation are considered on a case-by-case basis.
+Because PAC does not acquire Boutiques initially with a view to operating them and because in such circumstances PAC is in the process of exiting its investment, any modern slavery risks associated with a controlled Boutique held for sale or liquidation would be considered on a case-by-case basis.
 As noted, PAC regards its interests in Boutiques as investments and not as part of PAC's supply chain.
+During FY 2023 PAC did not "control" any of its Boutiques as defined in Standard 10.

-Boutiques and their investment strategies - PAC ultimately invests in Boutiques on the basis of the overall quality of their investment style and asset class and not on whether ESG screens are employed in the investment process (including modern slavery screens).
-The exception would be for prospective Boutiques deploying ESG-specific investment strategies, where understanding the nature of the ESG screens would be an integral part of the diligence process.
+Boutiques and their investment strategies - PAC ultimately invests in Boutiques based on the overall quality of their investment style and asset class and not on whether ESG screens are employed in the investment process (including modern slavery screens).
+The exception would be for any Boutiques deploying ESG-specific investment strategies, where understanding the nature of the ESG screens would be an integral part of the diligence process.
 As noted, PAC does not regard its Boutiques as part of PAC's supply chain.